Skip to content

 1. Saffron Finch

 The saffron finch is a type of bird known as a tanager.
 It is found in South America.
 This bird is commonly seen in open and semi-open areas.
-It is not typically found in the Amazon Basin but in the lowlands surrounding it.
+It is not typically found in the Amazon Basin but in the surrounding lowlands.
 The saffron finch is native to South America.

 It is a small bird that belongs to the tanager family.
 Tanagers are known for their colorful feathers and beautiful songs.

-Their diet consists mainly of plant material, but they also consume small insects to obtain additional protein.
+Their diet consists mainly of plant material, but they consume small insects to obtain additional protein.
 The saffron finch is a common sight in South America.
 It can be found in countries like.

 KingdomAnimalia